yungcxn/mond/docs/Language/Use/Types/Datatypes/Special/funcpointers.md

 # Function pointers

-Function pointers belong to the `special types` as well as the pointers.
+Function pointers belong to the `special datatypes` as well as the pointers.

 For them the `funcptr` keyword is used.
 Special information is needed on definition: